Friday, December 01, 2023

 Dilemma #4: Buying – How do you buy or acquire your books?
 I love books.
 I love collecting them, with every intention to read them.
 I love going into bookshops, browsing thrift stores, secondhand bookshops, and library annual book sales (when paperbacks are fifty cents and hardbacks are a Loonie - one dollar).
 Quite often the books I'm looking for aren't stocked in the local shops—my tastes don't always run to bestsellers and the books I often want sometimes take several weeks to arrive.
 So I use Amazon.
 I will put books on their online wish list or titles directly into the Shopping Cart as I come across them.
 Then I go back and decide what to buy now or save for later.
 I follow some people who are booklovers and if they are kindred-style readers, I'll often follow through on many of their recommendations.
 (I mention a handful of them HERE.)
 I love gift cards to bookstores - if I have to choose between clothes or books, it's most often books.
 One last note on this, I don't buy all the books I read.
 While I own many, there are still many others where I use my library card to borrow and read.

 Dilemma #5: Comments – How do you respond to the “How do you read so much” comment or similar comments?
 People don't generally ask me that question.
 I don't get a lot of books read in a year; usually the count is under a hundred.
-I could probably count, though, on one hand the days in my entire life when I did not read a book, even in my childhood and only probably because I was too sick to focus on the page.
+I could probably count, on one hand probably, the days in my entire life when I did not read a book, even in my childhood.
 I have never made goals to read a certain amount of books in a year.
 I read every day because I have to - it's like breathing for me, something on the inside feels unfulfilled otherwise.
 Sometimes I read books quickly - easy cozy books, for example; other books I take my time through them.
 I try to remind myself I'm not in a race.
 I want the books to stay with me.
 If I hurry, the books start melting into each other, and I wonder what event happened in which book.
 It makes it difficult to tell someone about the great book I just read if I can't talk about it properly.

 Dilemma #7: Travel – How do you pick what book(s) you bring on vacation with you?
 There's a good question.
 If I'm looking for a book or books to read while traveling long distances, then I usually want something that draws me quickly into the book and holds my attention.
 Most likely, a novel.
 If I'm on a road trip with Rick, then we sometimes pick an exciting thriller audiobook to listen to.
 We don't usually find ourselves on a tropical beach on vacation so I don't know what I'd read there, probably a good mystery or maybe a book set in a tropical place.
 Light reading, for sure.